Highlights:

 DeSantis Appointed Political Backers To New Disney Oversight Board.
 According to Politico, “Gov. Ron DeSantis on Monday appointed members to a new board that oversees much of Disney World’s operations, settling a long-running conflict with the entertainment giant over Florida’s ‘Don’t Say Gay’ law.
 DeSantis announced the five appointees, all political donors and loyalists, at a ceremony where he signed legislation that, in large part, creates a board to run the special district that previously granted Disney a wide range of freedom to self-govern.
 Florida’s GOP-dominated Legislature approved the bill during a special session earlier this month.”
 [Politico, 2/27/23]

-Americans For Prosperity Was Political Arm Of Network Developed By The Koch Brothers To Influence US Politics, Was Driving Force Behind Major Conservative Legislation Nationwide.
+Americans For Prosperity Was The Political Arm Of A Network Developed By The Koch Brothers To Influence U.S. Politics And Was The Driving Force Behind Major Conservative Legislation Nationwide.
 According to The Guardian, “Yet events in Wisconsin are crucial to understanding how a little-known, billionaire-funded organization, called Americans for Prosperity (AFP), has tilted American politics to the right.
 It is intertwined with, and rivals in size, the Republican party itself. […] Instead, to understand what happened in Wisconsin – and what is happening in states across the country – we need to look to the underappreciated organization that is at the center of the political network created and directed by the billionaire conservative industrialists, Charles and David Koch.
 We are a group of Columbia and Harvard-based researchers who for the past five years have been investigating precisely how the Koch brothers work to influence US politics and the role played by AFP.
 In recent years, AFP has quietly pushed behind the scenes for many of the most important conservative victories across the nation, including the anti-union bills that passed in former union strongholds such as Wisconsin, Michigan, and Ohio.”
 [Guardian, 9/26/18]

 2022: Americans For Prosperity Endorsed DeSantis For Re-Election.
 According to The Capitolist, “The political arm of Americans for Prosperity backed Governor Ron DeSantis‘ re-election bid on Monday.
 Americans for Prosperity Action (AFP Action) announced today that it is officially endorsing DeSantis’ gubernatorial re-election campaign, promising to leverage its grassroots outreach and resources to ensure that he secures a second term as governor.
 ‘Gov. DeSantis has been a champion for Floridians through difficult and challenging times, and he has succeeded with his economic freedom-oriented approach,’ said AFP Action Senior Advisor Skylar Zander.
 ‘His support for policies— from reducing spending to expanding school choice — have caught the attention of people across the country who want to live in a state where the government respects and empowers its people.
 AFP Action volunteers across the state are ready to turn out to support his reelection.’”
 [The Capitolist, 5/2/22]